 Since our formation, we have principally financed our operations and growth through internally generated funds.
 We generate cash from premium revenue, services provided on a fee-for-service basis at our clinics and investment income.
 Our primary uses of cash include the payment of expenses related to medical care services and MG&A expenses.
-From time to time, we may need to raise capital and draw on the credit facility in order to fund planned geographic and product expansions and acquisitions of health care businesses.
+From time to time, we may need to raise capital, and draw on the credit facility we intend to procure prior to the closing of this offering, to fund planned geographic and product expansion and for acquisitions of health care businesses.
 We generally receive premium revenue in advance of payment of claims for related health care services.

 Our investment policies are designed to provide liquidity, preserve capital and maximize total return on invested assets.
-As of March 31, 2003, we invested a substantial portion of our cash in a portfolio of highly liquid money market securities.
+As of December 31, 2002, we invested a substantial portion of our cash in a portfolio of highly liquid money market securities.
 The states in which we operate prescribe the types of instruments in which our subsidiaries may invest their funds.
-The average annualized portfolio yield for the year ended December 31, 2002 and three months ended March 31, 2003 was approximately 1.7% and 1.1%, respectively.
+The average portfolio yield for the year ended December 31, 2002 was approximately 1.7%.

-Net cash provided by operations was \$21.6 million in 2000, \$61.4 million in 2001, \$45.7 million in 2002 and \$4.0 million for the three months ended March 31, 2003.
+Net cash provided by operations was \$21.6 million in 2000, \$61.4 million in 2001 and \$45.7 million in 2002.
 Because we generally receive premium revenue in advance of payment for the related medical care costs, our cash available has increased during periods when we experienced enrollment growth.
 Our ability to support the increase in membership with existing infrastructure also allows us to retain a larger portion of the additional premium revenue as profit.
-At March 31, 2003 we had working capital of \$67.4 million as compared to \$20.3 million, \$49.1 million and \$74.6 million at December 31, 2000, 2001, and 2002, respectively.
+We had working capital of \$20.3 million, \$49.1 million and \$74.6 million at December 31, 2000, 2001, and 2002, respectively.

-At December 31, 2000, 2001 and 2002 and March 31, 2003, cash and cash equivalents were \$45.8 million, \$102.8 million, \$139.3 million and \$125.6 million, respectively.
+At December 31, 2000, 2001 and 2002, cash and cash equivalents were \$45.8 million, \$102.8 million and \$139.3 million, respectively.

 Our subsidiaries are required to maintain minimum capital requirements prescribed by various jurisdictions in which we operate.
 Our restricted investments are invested principally in certificates of deposit and treasury securities with maturities of up to twelve months.
-As of March 31, 2003, all of our subsidiaries were in compliance with the minimum capital requirements.
+As of December 31, 2002, all of our subsidiaries were in compliance with the minimum capital requirements.
 Barring any change in regulatory requirements, we believe that we will continue to be in compliance with these requirements at least through 2003.
 We also believe that our cash resources and internally generated funds will be sufficient to support our operations, regulatory requirements and capital expenditures for at least 12 months following this offering.

-Credit Facility
+Proposed Credit Facility